kuddlefishbwaa/CoC_CharacterGenApp/Outline_Testing.md

 # Testing Plan
 Here I will be having all of the sections of the web app planned out as to be able see what kind of tests are needed for each part of the website.
+Most of the testing is going to be based in verification and validation.
+With some addiontal checks based on how connections are made.

+The sections below will have small outlines for each of the tests that are going to be outlined for the web app.
 ## User profiles
 - Username
 ```